mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-Supports injecting [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') into [](#!-Utilities-Rasterization 'Utilities.Rasterization') methods.
+Supports injecting [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') into game-level methods that performs simple operations, such as rasterization.

 <a name='P-ParquetClassLibrary-Parquets-IParquetStack-Block'></a>
 ### Block `property`